loanstreet/deploy-scripts/README.md

 GIT_BRANCH=default
 ```

-### Build (optional)
+### Build

+Optional.
 In this step, the code may be compiled if needed to produce the files that will be deployed.

 Variables: